Why Does The Republican Party Seem So Mean?

 The questioner was 6 years old.

-When confronted with a child asking me, “Why are big bad republicans in Washington so mean to little children?”
-(I’m obviously taking a little creative license on tone) I wasn’t sure if I should cheer because he has been paying attention to his government… or cry because the nastiness of republican obstruction and policy pushing has seeped into the nightmares of our children.
-Children who shouldn’t have to wonder one of their friends will be able to eat the next day – all contingent on how republicans in Congress feel they need to vote in order to “look strong” to their rabid base who treat government like a seasonal NASCAR outing.
+When confronted with a child asking me this question I wasn’t sure if I should cheer because he has been paying attention to his government… or cry because the nastiness of republican obstruction and policy pushing has seeped into the nightmares of our children.

 Welcome to republican politics in the Obama era: a dark period in human history when small children ask bewildered adults, “Why are republicans so mean?”